jpegjames/money/README.md

 ## I18n

-If you want thousands seperator and decimal mark to be same across all currencies this can be defined in your `I18n` translation files.
+If you want thousands separator and decimal mark to be same across all currencies this can be defined in your `I18n` translation files.

 In an rails application this may look like: